 Service Delivery and ITSM

-ServiceNow and Zendesk are common platforms for connecting the help desk with the development or IT team.
+ServiceNow and Zendesk are the common pairings for connecting help desks with development or IT teams.
+Qualco used this integration approach to cut resolution times and improve customer satisfaction scores.

-Case: An MSP manages support tickets in Zendesk for its clients but needs to escalate engineering work items to a client’s internal Jira instance without giving the MSP direct access to Jira.
+Example use case: An MSP manages support tickets in Zendesk but needs to escalate engineering work to a client’s Jira without the MSP having direct Jira access.

 Software Development and DevOps